dywisor/roverlay/doc/rst/usage.rst

 ------------------------------

 *roverlay* needs a configuration file to run.
 If roverlay has been installed with *emerge*, it will look for the config file in that order:

-1. *<current directory>/R-overlay.conf*
 #. *~/roverlay/R-overlay.conf*
 #. */etc/roverlay/R-overlay.conf*,
    which is part of the installation but has to be modified.

-Otherwise, *roverlay* will only look for *R-overlay.conf* in the current directory.
+Otherwise, *roverlay* uses *R-overlay.conf* in the current directory.
 An example config file is available in the *R Overlay src directory*.

 The config file is a text file with '<option> = <value>' syntax.
 Some options accept multiple values (e.g. <option> = file1, file2), in which case the